jdafoe12/DNN-I/README.md

 ### About

 DNN-I was developed both for learning and teaching purposes.
-Most importantly, my aim was to build a *concrete* understanding, of how deep neural networks are trained and how inference works.
+Most importantly, my aim was to build a *concrete* understanding of how deep neural networks are trained and how inference works.
 To achieve this, I implemented everything from scratch, using no special libraries.
 This gave me much freedom in language choice.
 I chose Guile Scheme for a couple reasons:
-- I thought it would be a good opportunity to be my first project written in Guile Scheme.
+1. I thought it would be a good opportunity to be my first project written in Guile Scheme.
 I am (slowly) working my way through *Structure and Interpretation of Computer Programs (SICP)* and wanted to apply some of the learned principles.
-- Given the history of lisp as a language for artificial intelligence applications, I thought it was a rather natural choice.
+2. Given the history of lisp as a language for artificial intelligence applications, I thought it was a rather natural choice.

 For my first DNN, I chose to work with the MNIST dataset, inspired largely by the [3Blue1Brown's neural network video series](https://www.3blue1brown.com/topics/neural-networks).
 My initial target was to achieve 97% or higher accuracy, and have achieved ---.